miki725/django-url-filter/README.rst

       filter_backends = [DjangoFilterBackend]
       filter_fields = ['username', 'email']

-Alternatively filteset can be manually created and used directly to filter querysets::
+Alternatively filterset can be manually created and used directly to filter querysets::

   class UserFilterSet(ModelFilterSet):